New reporting requirements for business owners Small businesses to disclose more information about ownership. Update by Felicia Chang

-Beginning next year, certain small business entities in the United States will be required to disclose more information about their “beneficial owners” to the Financial Crimes Enforcement Network (FinCEN).
+As of Jan.
+1, 2024, small business entities will be required to disclose more information about their “beneficial owners” to the Financial Crimes Enforcement Network (FinCEN).
 This new reporting requirement was enacted Jan.
-1, 2021, as part of the Corporate Transparency Act (CTA)—which is itself part of the Anti-Money Laundering Act of 2020—and will go into effect Jan.
-1, 2024.
+1, 2021, as part of the Corporate Transparency Act (CTA)—which is itself part of the Anti-Money Laundering Act of 2020.

-The CTA directs FinCEN to create a central database and collect information on individuals behind “Reporting Companies”— entities that have filed for organization or are registered to do business in the U.S. The new requirements are intended to help law enforcement catch money launderers, terrorists, and other financial criminals.
-More than 32 million business entities are expected to be impacted.
+The CTA directed FinCEN to create a central database and collect information on individuals behind “Reporting Companies”— entities that have filed for organization or are registered to do business in the U.S. The new requirements are intended to help law enforcement catch money launderers, terrorists, and other financial criminals.
+More than 32 million business entities are expected to be impacted by the new reporting requirement.

 Broadly speaking, a Reporting Company is any company with fewer than 20 employees or less than $5 million in gross revenue.
-Law firms, solo practitioners, and certain family limited partnerships and limited liability companies are also considered to be Reporting Companies.
+Most entities with less than 20 employees and $5 million in revenue will likely have to report.
+The majority of LLCs, LPs, and other closely-held entities like C and S corporations are likely to be considered Reporting Companies.
 Large operating companies, registered investment advisors, nonprofit organizations, insurance companies, accounting firms, and other select entities are generally exempt.

 What Information is Required?